 What if I don't speak Spanish myself?
 How can I immerse my children in a language I am not fluent in?

 You don’t need to be bilingual to raise bilingual children.
-Take a moment and let this empower you!

 How does this curriculum incorporate the teachings of Charlotte Mason?